-T-Mobile draws complaints from advertising group over 'flawed' claims about AT&TAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile draws complaints from advertising group over 'flawed' claims about AT&TAlex Wagner - Editorial Director of News and Content

 Last month we saw T-Mobile file a lawsuit against AT&T's prepaid subsidiary Aio Wireless over the color of its logo, claiming that it was infringing upon T-Mobile's magenta trademark.
 Now it looks like the tables have turned a bit, as T-Mobile has caught some flak from the National Advertising Division, a group that monitors advertising on behalf of the Council of Better Business Bureaus, over some of its recent advertisements directed at AT&T.